msupply-foundation/conforma-web-app/docs/internal/Assignment-Process.md

 - `is_final_decision` -> Used to assign reviewers with specific permissions that gets Assignment.status = ASSIGNED automatically.

-\* This is specifically used for assignement of partial reviews, for example 2 reviewers have been assigned to Sections of the same application.
-After one submits back to the Applicant the other one needs to be blocked, this would be flagged in the Review.status = LOCKED.
+\* This is specifically used for assignment of partial reviews.
+For example, 2 reviewers have been assigned to different Sections of the same application.
+After one submits back to the Applicant the other one needs to be blocked -- this would be flagged in the Review.status = LOCKED.
 But if there is only Assignment and no review started, we set the Assignment is_locked = true to generate a Review.status LOCKED when started.

 ### Restrictions